 - Security / protection:Police officers, transportation officers, border patrol agents and customs officers.

 - Compliance / enforcement:Attorneys, paralegals and administrative and program management professionals.

 - Financial:Accountants, tax examiners, auditors, budget and financial analysts.

 - Various agencies:Engineers, information technology and biological science experts, as well as human resource professionals across various federal agencies.

 Barrier No. 4: Fit for civilian employment

-Some employers, as well as some otherwise ideal candidates, still perceive military experience as too specialized to translate effectively the civilian workplace.
+Some employers, as well as some otherwise ideal candidates, still perceive military experience as too specialized to translate effectively to the civilian workplace.
 This could not be further from the truth, as military experience makes for a great fit with civilian employment in a variety of ways.

 Solution: Military geography, ethic and credentialing